pennmem/PythonBootcamp/README.md

 ### Rhino Specific Guide

-Rhino specific instructions for internal users, such as usage examples for CMLReader, are in the Rhino\_Usage.ipynb notebook.
+Rhino specific instructions for internal usage beyond the example data set, such as usage examples for CMLReader, are in the Rhino\_Usage.ipynb notebook.

 # Setting up JupyterLab